 a quarter cup of diced Napa cabbage kimchi, optional

-Wash spring salad mix and set aside to drain.
+Wash the spring salad mix and set aside to drain.
 Over high heat, bring water to a boil in a pot.
 Place soba noodles in the pot.
-If you haven't cooked soba noodles before, think of cooking angel hair pasta noodles.
-Once the noodles are softened to stir, reduce heat to medium and occasionally stir.
+If you haven't cooked soba noodles before, think of cooking angel hair pasta.
+Cook according to the package instructions, and once the noodles are soft enough to stir, reduce heat to medium and occasionally stir.
 Turn off the heat once the noodles are cooked and carefully pour the noodles into a colander while running under cold water.

 Let the cold water run for a minute or two.
 In a bowl, place the spring salad mix with gochujang, sugar, and sesame oil.
 Add the cooked noodles and mix until the sauce is evenly spread.
 Now, kimchi is an optional topping.
-For a simple flavor profile of spicy-and-tang followed by gentle sweetness, it should be served without kimchi.
-Serve bibim-soba with Napa cabbage kimchi for a complex flavor consisting of salty, spiciness, and sweet tang layers.
+For a simple flavor profile of spicy-and-tangy followed by gentle sweetness, it should be served without kimchi.
+Serve bibim-soba with Napa cabbage kimchi for a more complex flavor consisting of salty, spicy, and sweet tang layers.

-Of course, bibim-soba can be served on its own and shine as a vegan dish.
+Of course, bibim-soba can be served on its own and stand alone as a vegan dish.

 Comments